pimbrouwers/Donald/README.md

 ## Key Features

-Donald is a well-tested library, with pleasant ergonomics that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) *a lot more* succinct.
-It is an entirely generic abstraction, and will work with all ADO implementations.
+Donald is a well-tested library, with pleasant ergonomics that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) safer and *a lot more* succinct.
+It is an entirely generic abstraction, and will work with all ADO.NET implementations.

-The library is delivered as a [computation expression](#command-builder) responsible for building `IDbCommand` instances, which is executed using the `Db` module.
+The library is delivered as multiple computation expressions responsible for [building `IDbCommand` instances](#command-builder), executed using the `Db` module and two [result-based expressions](#execute-statements-within-an-explicit-transaction) for helping with dependent commands (avoiding the dreaded "Pyramid of Doom").

 Two sets of type [extensions](#reading-values) for `IDataReader` are included to make manual object mapping a lot easier.